Introduction to Psychological Research (6611.3)

 In this unit, students will be introduced to the research methods used in psychology.
 The unit covers: the research process, experimental and quasi-experimental methods; survey and correlational research; qualitative research; hypothesis testing; measurement; sampling and distributions; descriptive statistics; and statistical inference in terms of test and correlation.
 Students will also be introduced to using the statistical package SPSS.

-2. be aware of some of the issues affecting the validity of research designs;
+2. Be aware of some of the issues affecting the validity of research designs; and

 UC - Canberra, Bruce